C O L L E C T I N G

 SONDHEIM

-Update, September 16, 2024: Dear friends, There are only a small handful of Steve’s books left rom the original 200, and of course the 2 old games.
+Updated Sunday, November 17th, 2024: Dear friends, There are only a small handful of Steve’s books left from the original 200, and of course the 2 old games.
 Have a look and grab something before it’s all gone. — Pat

 Stephen Sondheim’s photo by Irving Penn for Vogue, May 1994